)

 Develop Mental Endurance: Long, steady runs build focus, patience, and discipline, helping you push through fatigue when it counts.

-Another Elite Run Team member who advocates slow running is David Laney:
+Another Elite Run Team member who advocates slow running is Matt Daniels: